sailajachennu7/Swigyto/README.md

 #2 types of routing in webpage

 //client side routing => never makes api call but loads the respective component
 //server side routing => it makes api call to fetch the data from the server

+#EP 09 "Optimizing our APP"

+//Lazy loading -- 1.lazy 2. suspence
+//custom hooks -- 1.useOnlineStatus hook 2.useRestuarantMenu hook
+//offlineGame -- whenever in offline the game will come
+//